 Naturally, it’s all about sustainability and reducing waste, with takeaways in a metal tiffin that can be reused time and time again.
 SpiceBox will also be running deliveries in-house all via electric bike, ensuring a better quality and more sustainable takeaway than third party delivery services.

-Can’t wait till autumn, and also can’t be bothered to go up to Hoe Street?
-In that case, try knocking up the dishes at home, as the SpiceBox: 100 Curry House Favourites Made Vegan (Ebury) has just been published, and there’s also a new range of sauces and condiments.
+And you can even knock up the dishes at home, as the SpiceBox: 100 Curry House Favourites Made Vegan (Ebury) has just been published, and there’s also a new range of sauces and condiments.

 SpiceBox Leytonstone opens on Wednesday 27th October at 686 Leytonstone High Road, E11 3AA, @eatspicebox, info here

 Article updated 22nd Oct.